zamazan4ik/awesome-pgo/article/article.md

 ### Write a PGO book

-TODO: write how I like handbook formats, give some examples like Rustbook, write why education is important and what I want to achieve with this book

-TODO
+It would be nice to have something like "The PGO book" for people who want start using PGO.
+Read about different PGO approaches, pros and cons of each, check some PGO reference architectures, etc. This article is the closest to that (IMO) but currently the information is a bit unstructured.
+Having a good reference can lower the entry barrier into the PGO world, it consequently can increase PGO usage across applications - exactly what I want to achieve!

-There are plenty of good examples: [Rustbook](https://doc.rust-lang.org/book/), [The Rustonomicon](https://doc.rust-lang.org/nomicon/), [Rust Async book](https://rust-lang.github.io/async-book/), [The Rust Performance Book](https://nnethercote.github.io/perf-book/title-page.html), [Unofficial Bevy Cheat Book](https://bevy-cheatbook.github.io/).
+There are plenty of good examples to look at: [Rustbook](https://doc.rust-lang.org/book/), [The Rustonomicon](https://doc.rust-lang.org/nomicon/), [Rust Async book](https://rust-lang.github.io/async-book/), [The Rust Performance Book](https://nnethercote.github.io/perf-book/title-page.html), [Unofficial Bevy Cheat Book](https://bevy-cheatbook.github.io/).
+Yep, all these books are somehow connected to the Rust ecosystem since Rust popularized it a lot, and I am very glad to see such a change across the industry!

-Already there is at least [one](https://github.com/lycheeverse/lychee/issues/1247#issuecomment-1882078012) request for such a book!
+Maybe one day I will write something similar but not today - I am too tired.
+Maybe next year?
+By the way, I already got at least [one](https://github.com/lycheeverse/lychee/issues/1247#issuecomment-1882078012) request for such a book - it can bring me more motivation for doing it!

 ### Improve PGO state in various ecosystems